Close-Up Magic vs Stage Magic: Which is Right for Your Event?

 What is stage magic?

 Stage magic — also known as cabaret magic — is a seated, theatrical performance delivered to the whole room at once.
-It's ideal when you have a captive audience and a designated slot in your event schedule.
-A well-crafted cabaret set builds tension, humour, and spectacle in a way that unites an entire room in shared astonishment.
+It is built around the same fundamental principles as close-up magic, but scaled up for a larger audience and structured as a narrative performance with a beginning, middle, and end.
+A well-crafted cabaret set builds tension, develops character, generates laughter, and delivers a series of astonishing moments that culminate in a finale designed to leave the whole room speechless.

-This format suits awards evenings, conferences, and any event with a structured programme where a headline entertainment moment is needed.
+This format suits awards evenings, conferences, after-dinner entertainment, and any event with a structured programme where a headline entertainment moment is needed.
+It is designed to be watched by everyone at once, to create a shared experience across the whole room, and to fill a clearly defined slot in the event schedule.

 Which format is right for your event?

 The honest answer is that many events benefit from both.
-A corporate magician working the room during a drinks reception, followed by a short cabaret spot after dinner, gives your guests two distinct and memorable experiences across the same evening.
-It also means no guest misses out — those who arrived late to the reception still get to witness something extraordinary.
+A corporate magician working the room during a drinks reception — performing extraordinary close-up magic for small groups as guests arrive and mingle — followed by a short cabaret spot after dinner gives your guests two distinct, complementary, and genuinely memorable experiences across the same evening.

 The key questions to ask yourself

 Not sure which format is right for your event?
-Get in touch and we can talk through the options together.
+Get in touch and we can talk through the options together — I'm always happy to give honest, specific advice before any commitment is made.